 Pennsylvania state law requires all drivers to have insurance.
 The minimum amount of insurance you must have in Pennsylvania is 15/30/5.
 This means that if you get into an accident, your insurance provider must cover up to:

-Pennsylvania is unique in that it is among a small handful of states that are no-fault states.
-If you get into an accident, your insurance is responsible for your medical costs and lost wages — no matter who caused the crash.
+Pennsylvania is among a small handful of states that have no-fault insurance rules.
+If you get into an accident, your insurance is responsible for your medical costs and lost wages — no matter who caused the accident.

-A full tort policy (or at-fault policy) is more expensive than a limited tort policy (or no-fault policy).
+An at-fault policy (or full tort policy) is typically more expensive than a no-fault policy (or limited tort policy).
 If it sounds unusual, there is a rhyme and reason for limited tort policies.
-They were created to both lower insurance costs and decrease frivolous lawsuits, which they’ve done, but they do limit your options if you are hurt in a serious car accident.
+Limited tort policies were created to both lower insurance costs and decrease frivolous lawsuits, which they’ve done, but they do limit your options if you are hurt in a serious car accident.